jdhalimi/crickcrack/README.md

 ## Development

 Development is "pure" beginner javascript.

 Special grettings to stack overflow.

 ## Contributing

-Please do not hesitate to propose improvments or fork it.
+Please do not hesitate to propose improvements or fork it.

 ## Resources